 Some of my fondest memories are of my children playing sports.
-When our son, Daniel, first began to play select soccer, I remember how much my wife and I enjoyed watching the boys compete and grow together as teammates.
+When my youngest son, Daniel, first began to play select soccer, I remember how much we enjoyed watching the boys compete and grow together as teammates.

 Recalling the memories of how well these U-9 and U-10 soccer players worked together made me think, “Why can’t business, education and government in the U.S function this cohesively?”
 If these 9- and 10-year old boys can do it, why can’t we figure out how to come together to unify America?